silzai/ObsidianNotes/Notes/RandomStudyNotes/OS/Lecture/Lecture-2.md

 	- internal frag: memory allocated for process (difference of allocated memory and process size) $$Internal\ fragmentation=allocated\ memory - process\ size$$
 		- cannot solve this
 - Because of fragment issues, we need
-## non-contiguous memory allocation algorithms:
+# Non-contiguous memory allocation schemes:
 ## Paging:
 - memory is divided into fixed blocks called frames with values of powers of 2
 	- this is from memory perspective